archit10101/MapsAppSmartwatchEMS/README.md

 3. **Run the Project**:
    - Build and run the project to start using the app.

+## Disclaimer

+This application is provided as-is without any warranty.
+Use it responsibly and at your own risk.

 ## Author

 Created by Archit Tamhane.